 Lung cancer is the most common cause of cancer-related death worldwide, and NSCLC accounts for approximately 85% of all lung cancers.
-The incidence of NSCLC is approximately 214,000 new cases annually in the United States, approximately 350,000 new cases annually in Europe, and approximately 95,000 new cases annually in Japan.
-Of the 214,000 Americans diagnosed with lung cancer annually, only 18% are alive five years later.
+The incidence of NSCLC is approximately 194,000 new cases annually in the U.S., approximately 400,000 new cases annually in Europe, and approximately 109,000 new cases annually in Japan.